Mix the flour, salt, and sugar together with a whisk.

-Once the dough comes together, gently pack it together into a ball.
-Cut the dough into two pieces the bottom crust will be about 2/3 of the dough and the top crust will be the leftover 1/3.
-Shape it into two discs.
-Wrap each disc individually in plastic wrap and refrigerate it for at least 1 hour.
+Once the dough comes together, gently pack it into a ball.
+Shape it into a disc, then wrap it in plastic wrap and refrigerate it for at least 1 hour.

 Gently wrap your pie dough over the rolling pin and set it in the un-greased pie plate.